Dave Roesser, PhD

 Mr. Mukharesh received his BS in Engineering from MIT, and an MS in Construction Engineering & Management from Stanford University.

-Shirley Hammond is the VP of Engineering for Encina Development Group.
-Previously with ExxonMobil, she served as a Project Development Manager along with other technical roles providing her with over eight years of manufacturing experience.
-She has led both in-house and EPC contractors to economically design and managed the start-up of facilities in the energy sector.
-Prior to her project management role, Shirley specialized in heavy revamp equipment design and field operations support for liquid/gas treating units.
-Shirley earned a B.S. degree in Chemical & Biomolecular Engineering from University of Illinois at Urbana-Champaign.
-During her undergraduate career, she was trained in the synthesis and characterization of hydrogen storage nanowires, surface chemistry analysis, protein replication, crystallization and cell culturing.
+Shirley Hammond is the SVP of Engineering for Encina Development Group.
+Previously with ExxonMobil, she served as a Project Development Manager along with other technical roles providing her with over thirteen years of manufacturing and process design experience.
+She has led projects through detailed engineering design with in-house and EPC contractors across numerous $1B+ projects in domestic and international locations.
+Prior to her project management role, Shirley gained technical expertise in heavy revamp equipment design, process modeling, product optimization and field operations diagnostics/support.

 Paul Blommel, PhD